 Triangle symbolize energy and power

-Perhaps the most popular geometric shape used in construction logos!
+Perhaps the most popular geometric shape used in construction logos and general contractor logos.
 Triangles give the impression of rooftops for homes.
 So if your business somehow caters to domestic housing construction or sales, the use of triangles in some subtle way would give away the meaning you intend to convey with or without using wordmark.

 Circle for compactness